 Aquatics.

-The school also update it's subject PE Policy in 2019.
+The school also updated it's subject PE Policy in 2019.

 As well as teaching physical education here in LRNS we encourage our whole school community to be physically active each day.
 Here are some of the fun and inclusive ways that we are keeping active!